 A tremor is a type of shaking in your body.
 Most tremors are in the hands and arms.
 But they may affect any body part, even your head or voice.

 A tremor is a type of shaking movement.
 A tremor is most often noticed in the hands and arms.
 It may affect any body part, including the head or vo...

 For many people with a tremor, the cause is not found.
 Some types of tremors run in families.
 A tremor may also be part of a long-term brain or nerve disorder.

 Some medicines can cause tremors.
-Talk with your health care provider about stopping a medicine that may be causing your tremor.
-Your health care provider may lower your dose or switch you to another medicine.
-Do NOT change or stop any medicine before you talk with your health care provider.
+Talk with your health care provider if a medicine may be causing your tremor.
+Your provider may lower the dosage or switch you to another medicine.
+DO NOT change or stop any medicine before you talk with your provider.

 You may not need treatment for your tremor unless it interferes with your daily life or is embarrassing for you.

 Most tremors become worse when you are tired.

 - Try not to do too much during the day.

 - Get enough sleep.
 Ask your provider about how you can change your sleep habits if you have problems sleeping.

 Stress and anxiety can also make your tremor worse.
 These things may lower your stress level: